John Henry McKnight was born on Feb. 5, 1866 in Fayette County, PA, the son of Henry and Barbara (Minerd) McKnight.

-In about 1888, at the age of about 22, John entered in the bonds of marriage with Frances Wood (1870-1931), a native of Menallen Township, Fayette County, and the daughter of Abner and Martha (Johnson) Wood.
+In about 1888, at the age of about 22, John entered in the bonds of marriage with Frances Wood (Oct.
+1, 1870-1931), a native of Menallen Township, Fayette County, and the daughter of Abner and Martha (Johnson) Wood.
 Frances' grandfather, Daniel Johnson, had come to Fayette County from Ohio.
 Frances' parents were members of the Cumberland Presbyterian Church of Uniontown, Fayette County.

-The McKnights produced a family of four known children -- Pearl Kerfoot, Clara "Frances" Lowdermilk, Katherine Paine and Belle Coughenour.
+The McKnights produced a family of four known daughters -- Pearl Kerfoot, Clara "Frances" Lowdermilk, Katherine Paine Rogers and Martha "Belle" Coughenour.

-Little is known of the McKnights' married lives.
+Little is known of the couple'ss married lives.
 In 1899, when Frances' mother died in Uniontown, the obituary said they were living in nearby Redstone Township.

-In 1900 and 1910, census records show that John worked as a janitor in a bank, and lived on Dunlap Street in Uniontown.
+In 1900 and 1910, census records show that John worked as a janitor in a bank, and the family ived on Dunlap Street in Uniontown.